-(AED in millions) 2018 2017
+(AED in millions) 2019 2018

 Long term portion of:

-- Advances and deposits (note 22) 260 436
+- Advances and deposits (note 22) 204 260

-- Accrued income on operating leases (note 22) 149 152
+- Accrued income on operating leases (note 22) 158 149

-- Prepaid rentals (note 22) 12 14
+- Prepaid rentals (note 22) 12 12

-Long term prepaid lease premium (note 20.1) 438 540
+Long term prepaid lease premium (note 20.1) 269 438

-Other long term receivables - net 30 39
+Other long term receivables - net 33 30

-889 1,181
+676 889

 20.1 This mainly represents the unamortized value of the payments made to the previous tenants of a hypermarket and a supermarket in respect of the right to enter as a lessee and also includes the payments made to the landlord of a hypermarket towards the cost of construction of the building in which the hypermarket is situated.
-These payments are in the nature of lease premiums and are amortised over the period of the respective leases which range from 2 to 20 years.
+These payments are in the nature of lease premiums and are amortised over the period of the respective leases.